semaphoreci/semaphore/docs/docs/using-semaphore/jobs.md

 import TabItem from '@theme/TabItem';
 import VideoTutorial from '@site/src/components/VideoTutorial';

 Jobs get stuff done.
-This page explains how jobs and blocks work, how you can configure them, and what settings are available.
+This page explains to create and configure jobs.

 ## Job lifecycle {#job-lifecycle}

 Jobs run arbitrary shell commands inside a dedicated environment called an [agent](./pipelines#agents).
-Agents are ephemeral Docker containers, Kubernetes pods, or x86/ARM VMs running Linux, macOS, or [Windows](./self-hosted-install#windows).
+Agents can take many forms, including ephemeral Docker containers, Kubernetes pods, or x86/ARM Virtual Machines.

 When a job is scheduled, the following happens:

-1. **Allocate agent**: pick a suitable agent from the warm pool of agents
+1. **Allocate agent**: pick a suitable agent from the pool of warm agents
 2. **Initialize**: execute setup steps such as importing environment variables, loading SSH keys, mounting [secrets](./secrets), and installing the [Semaphore toolbox](#toolbox)
 3. **Run commands**: execute your commands
 4. **End job and save logs**: the job activity log is saved for future inspection
-5. **Destroy agent**: the used agent is *discarded*, along with all its contents
+5. **Destroy agent**: the used agent is *discarded* along with all its contents

 ![Job Lifecycle](./img/job-lifecycle.jpg)

 :::note

-Agents can be non-ephemeral when using [self-hosted agents](./self-hosted).
+You can get non-ephemeral agents with [self-hosted agents](./self-hosted).

 :::

-## Pipelines, blocks, and jobs {#jobs-blocks}
+## Jobs, blocks and pipelines {#jobs-blocks}

-The relation between pipelines, blocks and jobs is as follows:

-- A pipeline is made of jobs connected with dependencies
-- A block is made of one or more jobs
+Semaphore uses jobs, blocks and pipelines to structure the [workflow](./workflows).

+- **Job**: the minimum unit of work, a sequence of commands.
+Every job exists inside a block
-- Jobs define the commands to run
+- **Block**: contains one of more jobs.
+Jobs in the same block run concurrently and [share properties](#block-settings)
+- **Pipeline**: a group of blocks connected by dependencies.
+A workflow may span multiple pipelines

 ![Pipeline, block and job](./img/pipeline-block-job.jpg)

-Job in the same block always run in parallel and [share common block settings](#block-settings).

 ## How to create a job {#job-create}